A world free of high-risk roads

 Identify High-Risk Road Sections

 Typically, more than 50% of all fatalities happen on less than 10% of roads and targeting high-risk roads is high-return and achievable.
 Use the iRAP Risk Mapping Protocol or equivalent local crash mapping tools to identify where high-risk sections of road exist (e.g. Great Britain Case Study).
-Where crash data is not available, the iRAP Interim Star Rating (under development) or full Star Rating assessment can help highlight sections where high crash rates can be expected.
+Where crash data is not available, the iRAP Star Rating assessments include a map-based estimate of fatal and serious injuries across a road network that can help target action to high-risk sections where larger numbers are killed or injured.

 Undertake Star Rating & Investment Plan Analysis